DEECA

 Net trade in or out: this item represents the volume of water traded into the basin, less the volume traded out of the basin.

-Spillable write-off: in the Murray, Goulburn and Campaspe basins, some of the water carried over from the previous year can be deducted from customer accounts in the event that major storages spill (overflow).
+Spillable write-off: in the Murray, Goulburn, Campaspe and Wimmera basins, some of the water carried over from the previous year can be deducted from customer accounts in the event that major storages spill (overflow).

-Total water available: this represents the volume of water that was available to be taken in the water year.
-This item is the sum of the first three components: opening carryover, allocation issued and the net of the in or out trade of water, less the spillable write-off.
+Total water available: this represents the volume of water that was available for use and trade in the water year.
+This item is the sum of opening carryover, allocation issued and the net of the in or out trade of water, less the spillable write-off.

 Water taken: this item represents the volume of water used during the year under the entitlement.
 Where a source bulk entitlement exists, a total diversion is reported.
 This represents the volume of water diverted from the waterway to supply the primary entitlements specified in the bulk entitlement.